bitmark-inc/docs/learning-bitmark/working-with-bitmarks/creating-bitmark-account.md

 <br>

-> The Bitmark-CLI determines which network the command will be sent to by the global option `--network` the following possible values
+> The Bitmark-CLI determines which network the command will be sent to by the global option `--network` (abbreviation: `-n`) with the following possible values
 >
 >* `bitmark`:  the live network which uses live BTC or LTC to pay for the transactions.
 >